 Andy Arnott President, CEO, John Hancock Investments

-Jeff Duckworth President of Intermediary Distribution, John Hancock Investments
+Jeff Duckworth Head of U.S. Intermediary Distribution, John Hancock Investments

 Karen McCafferty Senior Vice President, Head of Marketing, John Hancock Investments